ubco-cmps/data301_course/about/syllabus.md

 - All students must satisfy ALL conditions to pass the course:
     1. Pass the Lab component with a grade of at least 50%,
-    1. Pass the Quiz and Exam components (together) with a grade of at least 50%,
+    1. Pass the Test and Exam components (together) with a grade of at least 50%,
     1. Pass the Final Project with a grade of at least 50%.

 - In addition to the requirements above, graduate students (i.e. those enrolled in DATA 501) must: